 - If you skip a question make sure you skip it on your answer sheet also or else your answer order will be all wrong.

 - Remember to do all questions that you know well on the first attempt.
 To begin with, do not waste time in working out questions that you do not really know.
 This may lead to some such questions that you really knew very well, being sacrificed due to a shortage of time in the end.

 Under this section total, 50 MCQs will be asked, students are expected to attempt any 35 questions.

 Maximum Score = 35 × 2 =70 marks

 Part B shall have 50 questions.
 A candidate shall be required to answer a maximum of 35 questions.
-In case a candidate answers more than 35 questions, only first 35 answered questions shall be evaluated.
+In case a candidate answers more than 35 questions, only the first 35 answered questions shall be evaluated.

 All questions shall be of 2 marks each.
 There will be negative marking for wrong answers.
-The entire syllabus of Life Sciences of this examination is applicable to this section.
+The entire syllabus of the Life Sciences of this examination is applicable to this section.

 This part shall contain 75 MCQs., each carrying FOUR marks, that are designed to test a candidate’s high-level authentic knowledge of scientific concepts and/or application of the scientific concepts.
 The questions shall be of analytical nature where a candidate is expected to apply the scientific knowledge to arrive at the conclusion to the given scientific problem/question.
 A candidate shall be required to answer any 25 questions.
 The total marks allocated to this section shall be 100 out of 200.